July 23, 2021

 What is your role at SONIFI Health?

-As a clinical education specialist, I work with customers to identify goals for their interactive patient engagement solution, how to achieve outcomes that support their goals, and customizations that can improve clinical workflows.
+As a nursing executive, I work with customers to identify goals for their interactive patient engagement solution, how to achieve outcomes that support their goals, and customizations that can improve clinical workflows.

 I provide training to clinical teams, and stay engaged with customers to optimize utilization and provide ongoing educational support.